leouieda/remote-sensing/lectures/3-dems/content.md

 </div>
 <div class="col small">

-Measure the height as a function of position to produce a **point cloud**.
+Different methods but many do this:

+1. Measure the distance between the surface and a sensor.
+1. Measure the position of the sensor (GPS).
-Usually measure the distance between the surface and the sensor, then subtract from the sensor height.
+1. Subtract the distance from the sensor height.

 </div>
 </div>

 <div class="small">

-Multiple surfaces can be measured (top of the canopy, ground, buildings, etc).

 </div>